 5. Get Your Fencing Right

-My adoration for bunnies, squirrels, deer, and especially groundhogs, has waned since I became a vegetable gardener (and I’m sorry groundhogs, but you never were that cute to begin with).
+My adoration for bunnies, squirrels, deer, and especially groundhogs, has waned since I became a vegetable gardener.
 When you grow food, animal families seem to multiply out of nowhere, and they all have this perfectly-timed instinct that tells them exactly when to nosh your harvest just hours before you can get to it.
-I’ve developed a few colorful words for them in my vocabulary, but rather than offending every person reading this, I’ll refer to the little angels as “pests.”
+PESTS!

 The only way for us to keep pests out of our garden is by building a strong fencing system.
-I will always say that with fencing materials and construction techniques, the higher quality they are, the better results you will have in creating an animal barrier.
-There will also be less upkeep with damage from storms and weight on it from heavy snow and ice, for us with cold winters.
+I will always say that with fencing materials and construction techniques, the higher quality your materials are, the better results you will have in creating an animal barrier.
+There will also be less upkeep with damage from storms and weight on it from heavy snow and ice.

-There are some basic dimensional details to know, based on what type of animal you need to keep out:
+There are some basic dimensional fencing details to know, based on what type of animal you need to keep out…

 - – Bunnies – The openings in your fencing material should be no larger than 1”x2”, and I think this is a good rule for all garden fencing no matter the pest.
 Baby bunnies have the ability to get through 2”x2”, and they are everywhere.
-If you have a gate within your garden fence, be aware of the threshold gap at the bottom of it – the gap should be no more than ½”.
-If you don’t have deer, a 3’ tall fence is good enough to keep bunnies out.
+If you have a gate within your garden fence, be aware of the threshold gap at the bottom of it – the gap should be no more than ½” – a commonly overlooked detail!
+If you don’t have deer, a 3-foot tall fence is good enough to keep bunnies out.
 Keep in mind though that you can’t grow tall crops on such a short fence, so sometimes its nice to go vertical anyway.

-- – Deer – Your fence should be at least 6 feet tall.
+- – Deer – Your deer fencing should be at least 6 feet tall, preferably 8 feet.
 It sounds hulking and fortress-like, but it’s actually nice to have fencing this tall because then you can grow pole beans, peas, cucumbers, squash and vining flowers on it.
-Deer have a tendency to eat plants through the mesh fencing, so you may need to attach a screen or a similar very fine mesh with twist ties to keep them out.
+Deer have a tendency to eat plants through the mesh fencing, so you may need to attach a screen or a similar very fine mesh to keep their snouts out.
+Trick is to avoid attaching this screen too high, otherwise it will block sunlight.

 - – Chipmunks & Squirrels – Just forget it!
 No matter of fencing, unless you completely cover the top of your garden, will keep them out.
 If squirrels are taking bites out of your tomatoes, chances are they are sucking the juice out because they’re thirsty.
 Try leaving shallow dishes of water out for them to drink.
 I swear it works!